alchemyplatform/alchemy-sdk-js/README.md

 The SDK currently supports the following [NFT API](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api) endpoints under the `alchemy.nft` namespace:

-- `getNftMetadata()`: Get the NFT metadata for a contract address and tokenId.
+- `getNftMetadata()`: Get the NFT metadata for an NFT contract address and tokenId.
+- `getNftMetadataBatch()`: Get the NFT metadata for multiple NFT contract addresses/token id pairs.
 - `getContractMetadata()`: Get the metadata associated with an NFT contract
 - `getNftsForOwner()`: Get NFTs for an owner address.
 - `getNftsForOwnerIterator()`: Get NFTs for an owner address as an async iterator (handles paging automatically).